marko-knoebl/slides/src/sections/react-advanced/12-pwa-en.md

 };
 ```

-## PWA: Deployment on Bitballoon
+## PWA: Deployment on netlify

 - `npm run build`
-- drag & drop the dist-Ornder to bitballoon.com (app.netlify.com/drop)
+- drag & drop the dist-Ornder to app.netlify.com/drop
-- choose "edit name" and pick a shorter name
 - switch to https manually - try it out in Chrome on desktop and mobile